-Plan Participants must complete a Travel Prior-Authorization Application Form, and submit the completed form to the Traditional Plan's Claims Administrator.
-This form is available from campus Human Resources /Benefits Offices or the Claims Administrator.
+Plan Participants must complete a Travel Prior Authorization Application Form, and submit the completed form to the Benefits Office .
+This form is available from campus Human Resources, Benefits Office, or the Claims Administrator.

-- 14. Dental Services the Plan will cover charges up to the Allowable Fee for: - a.
-Medically Necessary services of a dentist or an oral surgeon licensed to practice in the state where services are provided if payment would be made under this Traditional Plan for the same services provided by a Physician; and - b.
-Services of a dentist or oral surgeon for the initial repair or replacement of sound natural teeth, which are damaged as a result of an accident (Services must be completed within 12 months following the accident).
+- 15. Dental Services the Plan will cover charges up to the Allowable Fee for: - a.
+Medically Necessary services of a dentist or an oral surgeon licensed to practice in the state where services are provided if payment would be made under this Medical Plan for the same services provided by a Physician. - b.
+Services of a dentist or oral surgeon for treatment required because of accidental injury to sound natural teeth.
+Services must be completed within twelve (12) months of the date of the accident.